Chrome's Sandbox Feature Infringes On Three Patents So Google Must Now Pay $20 Million

 Troll's Get Them!

-Abolish Software Patents (Score:3)
+Abolish Software Patents (Score:5, Insightful)

 This is another shining example of why software patents need to be abolished.

 Which of the 3 do you have an issue with and why?
-(Score:3)
+(Score:4, Insightful)

 "This is a shining example", you said.
 Which of the three patents is a shining example and why?
 What issue do you see in whichever patent you're talking about?